aiofc-nx/hl8-ai-saas-platform-version/docs/training/interface-layer-guide.md

     const user = request.user;

     if (!user) {
-      throw new UnauthorizedException('用户未认证');
+      throw new UnauthorizedException("用户未认证");
     }

-    const hasPermission = await this.permissionService.hasPermissions(
+    const hasPermission = await this.permissionService.hasPermissions(user.id, requiredPermissions);
-      user.id,
-      requiredPermissions
-    );

     if (!hasPermission) {
-      throw new ForbiddenException('权限不足');
+      throw new ForbiddenException("权限不足");
     }

     return true;